Eric Ayala

-Eric Ayala (born January 2, 1999) is a Puerto Rican professional basketball player for Atléticos de San Germán of the Baloncesto Superior Nacional (BSN).
-He played college basketball for Maryland.
+Eric Ayala (born January 2, 1999) is a Puerto Rican professional basketball player for the Mets de Guaynabo of the Baloncesto Superior Nacional (BSN).
+He played college basketball for the Maryland Terrapins.

 High school career

 Ayala played basketball for Sanford School in Hockessin, Delaware.
 After his sophomore season, he transferred to Putnam Science Academy in Putnam, Connecticut.
 Ayala played a postgraduate season at IMG Academy in Bradenton, Florida.
 A consensus four-star recruit, he committed to playing college basketball for Maryland over offers from Miami (Florida) and Oregon.